marshallford/basebuntu/readme.md

 ##### WWW Permissions

 Sets the proper permissions for `/var/www`.
-This includes both setting the owner and group to www-data and giving group members of www-data rwx permssions.
-This allows for a deploy user account to push websites to the server.
+This includes setting the owner and group to www-data and giving group members of www-data rwx permssions.
+This allows a deployment user that is a member of www-data to push websites to the server.

 	./setup-ubuntu.sh permissions

-To set the owner of the www directory to a user other than www-data use the permissions command followed by the name of the user.
+To set the owner and group of `/var/www` to something other than www-data use the permissions command followed by the name of the user.

 	./setup-ubuntu.sh permissions user_name_here

+##### External IP

+To get the server's external IP address.

+	./setup-ubuntu.sh ip

 ##### Harden openSSH